flexion/ef-cms/.github/ISSUE_TEMPLATE/bug-report.md

  - [ ] Code refactored for clarity and to remove any known technical debt
  - [ ] Rebuild entity documentation
  - [ ] Acceptance criteria for the story has been met
- - [ ] Deployed to the dev environment
+ - [ ] Deployed to the Court's test environment
- - [ ] Deployed to the Court's migration environment
+ - [ ] Deployed to the Court's staging environment

  **Review Steps**
  1. Finish all other DOD
- 2. Deploy to the dev environment
- 3. Engineers add `Needs UX Review` label
- 4. UX Review on dev environment (if feedback, implement and go back to step 2)
- 5. UX add `Needs Migration Deploy` label
- 6. Deploy to the Court's migration environment
+ 2. Deploy to the Court's test environment
- 7. Engineers go through test scenarios on Court's migration environment
- 8. Engineers add `Needs PO Review` label and move to Review/QA column
+ 3. Engineers add `Needs PO Review` label and move to Review/QA column
- 9. PO review (if feedback, implement and go back to step 2)
+ 4. PO review (if feedback, implement and go back to step 2)
+ 5. Engineers create PR to Court's staging environment